petzi53/quartopost/README.md

         quartopost.author = "<your name>"
     )

+- Restart RStudio.

-### Prevent confirmation question
+### Prevent confirmation question and verbose output

-If you want to prevent the confirmation question before `quartopost()` creates the folder with the post (and copies your chosen image), add another line into `.Rprofile`:
+If you want to prevent the confirmation question before `quartopost()` creates the folder with the post, the YAML header and (optionally) copies your chosen image, add another line into `.Rprofile`:

-    options(servr.daemon = TRUE,
     quartopost.verbose = FALSE

-    )
+### Define the draft status of the created file

+You can specify if you want the new post with `draft: true` (Standard) or `draft: false`.

+### Summary

-If you are going to add both lines to .`RProfile`, then you need to add a comma to the first line., e.g.:
+If you are going to add all lines to .`RProfile`, then your code snippets should look like:

     options(servr.daemon = TRUE,
-        quartopost.author = "Peter Baumgartner",
+        quartopost.author = "Peter Baumgartner", # default = ""
+        quartopost.verbose = FALSE,              # default = TRUE
-        quartopost.verbose = FALSE
+        quartopost.draft = FALSE                 # default = TRUE
     )

-Do not forget to restart RStudio!
+Do not forget to restart RStudio after you changed `.Rprofile`!

-### Other configuration options

-You can specify if you want the new post with `draft: true` (Standard) or `draft: false`.

 ## Acknowledgements